 A: We warranty our autostart/remote start installations (wiring) in our shop for as long as you are the original owner of the vehicle.
 The autostart/remote start brands we currently sell have a limited lifetime warranty on the electronic control module (brain) as long as you are the original owner.
 The remotes/key FOBs, antenna, antenna lead, wiring harness, and interface modules carry a 2 year warranty.
-Like most warranties it covers defects in our installation or the electronics, not acts of God, acts of stupidity by others, acts of war, abuse, accidents, modification of wiring, submersion in water, damage due to impact, closure of the brand/manufacturer, “end of life” production decisions by the manufacturer, damage caused by others, damage caused by voltage spikes or polarity reversal, damage caused by excessive current draw of failing electrical components in the vehicle, deep fry or saute’, being eaten by your dog, etc…
+Like most warranties it covers defects in our installation or the electronics, not acts of God, acts of stupidity by others, acts of war, abuse, accidents, modification of wiring, submersion in water, damage due to collisions, damage due to impacts, closure of the brand/manufacturer, “end of life” production decisions by the manufacturer, damage caused by others, damage caused by voltage spikes or polarity reversal, damage caused by excessive current draw of failing electrical components in the vehicle, deep fry or saute’, being eaten by your dog, etc…

 Q: What about diesels?

 A: Sure, we can install in diesels.
 Some trucks (but not many) do not have a decent tach signal and will require a DTS or diesel tach sensor.
 They work well, but only have a 2-4 year life span and the DTS module (about $125) comes with a 1 year warranty.
-Diesels can also be programmed to run for as long as 35 min. at a time.
-Where a normal gas vehicle’s run time on autostart is about 18 min.
+Diesels can also be programmed to run for as long as 35-45 min. at a time.
+Where a normal gas vehicle’s run time on autostart is 18-25 min.
 Yes, the system will do a “glow plug cycle” prior to start.

 Q: What about manual transmission vehicles?